 On Posix, subprocess uses os.fork() to create the child process, and you may see dire warnings on the Internet about mixing threads, processes and fork().
 It is a heady mix, to be sure: you need to understand what's going on in order to avoid nasty surprises.
 If you run into any such, it may be hard to get help because others can't reproduce the problems.
 However, that's no reason to shy away from providing the functionality altogether.
+Such issues do not occur on Windows, for example: because Windows doesn't have a fork() system call, child processes are created in a different way which doesn't give rise to the issues which sometimes crop up in a Posix environment.

-For an exposition of the sort of things which might bite you if you are using locks, threading and fork (), see this post.
+For an exposition of the sort of things which might bite you if you are using locks, threading and fork () on Posix, see this post.